jvwilkening/Canopy_ML_analyses/README.md

 Updated: May 2024

-This repository contains the code used for the machine learning analyses in the manuscript: ADD REF HERE
+This repository contains the code used for the machine learning analyses in the manuscript: Wilkening and Feng.
+Canopy temperature reveals disparities in urban canopy benefits.
+In Review.

 This code is run in Python 3.10, and the necessary accompanying packages and versions are listed in the requirements.txt file.